fkaduk/kobodeck/README.md

 1. safely disconnect the reader - it should restart, install Kobodeck and remove `KoboRoot.tgz`

-Logs are written to `.adds/kobodeck/kobodeck.log` on the device.
+Logs are written beside the configuration file, with one timestamped file per run.
+The 10 most recent run logs are retained.

 ### Output directory and deletion